thephez/dash-user-docs/docs/core/guide/core-guide-dash-features-governance.md

 1. Initial request (object sync) - requests the governance objects only via a [`govsync` message](../ref/core-ref-p2p-network-governance-messages.md#govsync) sent with a hash of all zeros.

 2. Follow up request(s) (vote sync) - request governance object votes for a specific object via a [`govsync` message](../ref/core-ref-p2p-network-governance-messages.md#govsync) containing the hash of the object.
 One message is required for each object.
 Dash Core periodically (~ every 6 seconds) sends messages to connected nodes until all the governance objects have been synchronized.

-[block:callout]
-{
-  "type": "info",
+> 📘 Governance Object Sync Limitation
+>
-  "body": "Dash Core limits how frequently the first type of sync (object sync) can be requested.
-Frequent requests will result in the node being banned.", "title": "Governance Object Sync Limitation"
+> Dash Core limits how frequently the first type of sync (object sync) can be requested.
+Frequent requests will result in the node being banned.
-}
-[/block]

 Masternodes respond to the [`govsync` message](../ref/core-ref-p2p-network-governance-messages.md#govsync) with several items:

 For Object Sync: